flatredball/FlatRedBallDocs/tutorials/platformer-plugin/checkpoint-and-level-end.md

 2. Invisible checkpoints - are used only to spawn the player.
 In the case of the demo, only at the beginning of the level.

 Whether a checkpoint is visible or not is controlled by an exposed Visible property.

+Please note that if you are adding the checkpoints to your own project, to have the Visible property available you need to set the _ImplementsIVisible_ in Checkpoint Properties to true and then create a variable via the _Expose an existing variable_ and select _Visible_.
+Also, since FlatRedBall purely converts the Tiled Object to an Entity, to actually see the flag and the door you will need to add a Sprite object to the Checkpoint entity and set it to an appropriate image or animation chain file.
+Repeat the same process for the EndOfLevel.

 ![](../../.gitbook/assets/2021-06-img\_60b8cf51505df.png)